-Florence of Orient and Esfahan Nesf-e Jahan" (Esfahan is half the world) all are to describe the splendor of a city shining along its life-giving river at the heart of Iran.
+Florence of Orient and Isfahan Nesf-e Jahan" (Isfahan is half the world) all are to describe the splendor of a city shining along its life-giving river at the heart of Iran.

 One of the great works of Shah Abass in that period was "The Pattern of the world" or Naqsh-e Jahan Square which is a real jewel in Isfahan's crown.
 This majestic collection of buildings fits money, worship and aristocratic pleasures together in deliberate visual harmony.

 Somewhere in the west of Imam Square, a beautiful tree-lined boulevard, offers delightful hours of walking under its cool green shades.
 Chahar Bagh is the main street of Isfahan and traverses Zayandeh Rud through Si-o-se Pol.
 Zayandeh Rud is crossed by some of the world's most picturesque covered bridges.

 Another sight worth spending hours of strolling is the city's four-mile labyrinthine bazaar, with its majestic Qeysarieh Portal in imam square.
 As Iran's artistic and craft centre and Isfahan's world famous fine carpets, handicrafts and textile, Grand Bazaar of Isfahan would be a charming adventure for shopaholics.